Bob Laughlin, Luthier

 The instrument has a carved Sitka spruce top, with a side port so the musician can better monitor her/his playing.
 Top of the line tuners, selectively chosen and carefully tuned woods fit out an acoustic machine with the best of 21st century technology.

 How to explain Laughlin's career trajectory?
 A modest man who evinces the wisdom and patience that comes from working alone, Laughlin once studied mathematics and psychology, winning a major scholarship to a prestigious U.S. university.
-But he turned that down and turned instead to computing science, winning an NSERC scholarship to Simon Fraser University.
+But he turned that down and turned instead to computing science with an NSERC scholarship to Simon Fraser University.
 After graduation he taught computer science at a Vancouver college.

 But Laughlin had another life, one all about music.
 He had grown up in the Ottawa Valley and, as a teenager, listened to Bruce Cockburn, David Wiffen and Willie P. Bennett.